aspyatkin/personal-website/_posts/2025-03-31-volgactf-2025-qualifier-report.md

 <br>

 ### Number of teams
-This year saw a contunious decline in the number of teams playing:
+This year saw a continuous decline in the number of teams playing:

 | Number of teams | VolgaCTF 2025 Qualifier | VolgaCTF 2024 Qualifier | Change |
 | --------------- | ------------------- | ------------------- | ------ |